 - 1. Whether there appears to be a material exposure - 2.
 The aggregate dollar amount of reserves held for this exposure - 3.
-The significant variability and uncertainty inherent in any estimate of these liabilities
+Significant variability and uncertainties inherent in the estimate of these liabilities

 Additionally, the actuary may choose to comment on some of the following related items: